hminle/improving-color-space-conversion-via-metadata/README.md

 ![result](./figures/CombinedResults.jpg)

-This software is provided for research purposes only and CAN NOT be used for commercial purposes.
+This software is provided for research purposes only and CANNOT be used for commercial purposes.